-- Frontend Development: The visible features of the app with which users interact are built through Frontend Development.
+- Frontend Development: The visible features of the app with which users interact are built by front-end developers.

-Intellipaat’s Web Development Masters’ course brings you the range of courses related to website development and its related programming languages.
+Intellipaat’s Web Development Masters course brings you a range of courses related to website development and its related programming languages.

 Watch this Video on Web Development Course